-I received a Bachelors of Science in Marketing from Clemson University.
+I received a Bachelors of Science in Marketing fr om Clemson University.
 I’m happy with my degree.
 I still work in the field I studied—marketing is a part of my daily responsibilities.
 In fact, I’ve worked in marketing since I graduated from college.
 I would say that my program was like many others: to some extent, it was what you made it.
 Opportunity abounded, but it wasn’t handed to you.
+I heard that some college classmates used do my college essay services to get some reference for how they could structure their essays, it wasn’t personally for me but it was good to see classmates put in the extra effort.
 I made every effort to dig in, build relationships with professors and glean as much knowledge as I could.
 My studies have served me well.

 Was it worth it?

 This is a loaded question, because my parents paid large amounts of my college tuition.
 I still worked all through college, first in a restaurant and later as an English tutor where I gave people help with paper essays (which was an incredible job), so the felt cost of college for me was likely less than someone who had to pay the full price out of their own pocket.
 Relative to what my degree cost me personally, there’s no question of whether attending college was worth it.

 The question is also difficult because I tend to put it in the context of trying to figure out if I’d be where I am today without my degree.
 Answers might be clear for some, but in my case I didn’t know exactly what I wanted to do during college.
 Towards the end of graduation I questioned whether or not I even wanted to do marketing2.

 It’s certainly possible that I could be where I am without college—one of my business partners is a college dropout (the CEO) and the other failed out, only to finish later with a modified degree program (and has since started and sold many companies and worked as an executive at a Fortune 500 company).